Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     ![Screenshot of the Update Management window with the Enable button selected.](images/Lab-guide/image92.png "Update Management window")

-	NOTE: In some cases, your Log Analytics workspace may not be shown if it is located in a different region or geography.
+	> **Note**: In some cases, your Log Analytics workspace may not be shown if it is located in a different region or geography.
 In this case, use the option provided to create a new Log Analytics workspace.

 4. Wait for the deployment to complete.
 This can take up to 15 minutes.